sijuswamy/intel-unnati-training/README.md

 >**Step 2:** Clone the github repo using the command in a terminal `git clone https://github.com/sijuswamy/intel-unnati-training.git`

+>**Step 3:** Change the directory to `intel-unnati-training` by executing `cd intel-unnati-training` in the terminal.
+>
->**Step 3:** Execute the `pip_environment.sh` file for creating the environment training and kernel named "training" for your first project with `intel-DevCloud`.
+>**Step 4:** Execute the `pip_environment.sh` file for creating the environment training and kernel named "training" for your first project with `intel-DevCloud`.
 Just run this command in the terminal selected in OneAPI

 ` bash pip_environment.sh`